 Smoke particles are thought to also assist the damage from Radon because the tiny smoke particles attract and help carry the Radon decay atoms deep into the lungs which further magnifies the potential for tissue damage upon inhalation.

-I know a few selfish morons who still insist on smoking around their kids.
+I know a few selfish parents who still insist on smoking around their kids.
 They all fell for the well-documented P. Morris psychological tactic designed to attract and quickly addict people based on the "I'm a cool rebel" mentality.
-This carefully designed marketing strategy was personified in ads in the form of the rugged individualist called "The Marlboro Man".
+This carefully designed psycho-social marketing strategy was personified in ads in the form of the rugged individualist called "The Marlboro Man".

 Many of these smokers' kids have already developed asthma, a life-long debilitating respiratory disease, as a result of inhaling their parents' secondhand smoke.